aiven/aiven-docs/docs/products/caching/howto/upgrade-aiven-for-caching-to-valkey.md

 ## What to expect during the upgrade

-- **No service disruption**: The upgrade happens without service disruption.
+- **No service disruption**: The upgrade occurs without interruption.
 The service is recycled, and the nodes are replaced, but your service continues to operate during the process.
 - **DNS updates**: DNS names update to new hosts during the upgrade.
 This might cause brief delays as the changes take effect, but the service remains available.